 Learning outcome: Understand the positive effects that media can have on sport

 C. How might a club get more spectators?
-Cheap tickets for childre Alternative formats of th • • How may the media increase participation? ease participation?
+Cheap tickets for children or older people Alternative formats of the game How m nay the media ia increase participation?
 How might the media educate people?
-099 099
+099